The Official Body

 The Official Body is the third studio album by British post-punk band Shopping.
 It was released on 19 January 2018 through FatCat Records.

 Critical reception

 The Official Body was met with generally positive reviews.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional critics, the album received an average score of 76, based on 15 reviews.
 Tom Hull gave it an A-minus and said that the "songs are tight, clean, [and] have a rhythm and tone similar to that of such classic post-punk bands as Wire, Gang of Four, and Joy Division.
+More mixed of opinion, Freaky Triggers Tom Ewing felt that the album's bass-led post-punk sound was too faithful to source inspirations like ESG and the Au Pairs, and thus restrictive in sound, though he did praise Rachel Aggs' guitar work.